Yemendi Restaurant Menu Best Mandi and Lamb Dishes

 The heart of it lies in its main courses.
 People often order mandi.
 Mandi is rice with slow‑cooked lamb or chicken.
 It is seasoned with saffron, cardamom, and spices.
 The dish is tender and fragrant.
 It often comes with broth and vegetables on the side.

+Another classic is haneeth.
+It is lamb cooked underground.
+This method gives it a smoky taste.
+The meat falls off the bone.
+The menu usually shows haneeth under “Signature Mains”.
 Then there is salta.
 It is a stew served in a heavy stone pot.
 It mixes lamb, fenugreek paste, and broth.
 Eaters stir salta and dip warm bread into it.
 These mains highlight the slow‑cooking tradition of Yemeni cuisine.

 Breads & Accompaniments